ggseg/ggseg/README.md

 ## Installation

-The package can be installed using devtools:
+The package can be installed using devtools.
+The package includes some large datasets for the brain coordinates.
+Please be patient during download and install, it will take some time.

 ``` r
 install.packages("devtools")